yggdrasil-network/yggdrasil-go/README.md

 2. Clone this repository.
 2. `./build`

+Note that you can cross compile by specifying the `$GOOS` and `$GOARCH` environment variables.
 The build script sets its own `$GOPATH`, so the build environment is self-contained.
 This code should work on Linux and macOS, but see the optional example below for a way to share connectivity with the rest of a network.

+It should also work on Windows 7 or later, but you will first need to install the OpenVPN NDIS 6 TAP driver.

 ## Running